mdleslie/workshed/README.md

 The script will modify your bashrc file with aliases I commonly use.
 It will also create a script to update deb and flatpak applications.

 This was made for my use and I may be an idiot.
+I am an idiot.

 The script can be run via a curl command.